Updated September 2020

 Between compliance, office management, collection techniques, and the other concerns that go along with running a collection agency, it can be hard to keep up with industry changes and new technologies–or even regulation changes that could get you into hot water.
 What are some ways a busy ARM professional can stay informed?
-PDCflow’s new series will take a closer look at many of the resources available to help your agency run efficiently.
-One of the best resources–and today’s topic–is other professionals.
+PDCflow took a closer look at many of the resources available to help your agency run efficiently.
+One of the best resources (and today’s topic) is other professionals.

 ACA International Convention & Expo – This national show attracts professionals from all over the United States, and provides ample opportunity to meet peers, as well as a chance to learn about new technologies that can help your agency run more efficiently.

 California Association of Collectors Annual Conference – The oldest collection association in the United States’ yearly conference discusses California-specific regulations, topics and struggles.
 Held every fall, this is just one example of the regional associations that can help you stay current with local collection issues.